 Banks are continuing to fight hard for business amidst the current Covid-19 pandemic with many lenders offering the lowest interest rates in Australian history.
 Further to exceptionally low interest rates, some lenders are offering cashback offers of up to $4,000.00 when those refinance their investment loan or home loan.
-The Reserve Bank of Australia (RBA) decided earlier this month to hold the cash rate at 0.10% with RBA Governor Philip Lowe stating that the decision was based on the continued economic support requirements during the current recovery phase.
+The Reserve Bank of Australia (RBA) final interest rate decision for 2020 has seen the cash-rate remain on hold at a record low of 0.10 per cent.
+Lenders pass on rate cuts in a variety of ways, however, the majority of lenders are currently dropping their rates on their fixed term products.

 What does it actually mean to refinance?